 Maryland’s medical marijuana program began in 2017, providing medical patients with cannabis alternatives to pharmaceutical medications.
-Citizens of the state 18 and over with a medical need for marijuana are now able to safely purchase legal weed in The Old Line State.
+Citizens of the state 18 and over with a medical need for marijuana are now able to safely purchase legal weed.

 To purchase medical marijuana in the state of Maryland, there are several regulatory hoops to jump through.
 First, you must register with the Maryland Medical Cannabis Commission (MMCC) and clarify your intent to become a medical marijuana patient in the state.
 After registering with the MMCC, you are required to make an in-person visit to a medical professional who is also registered with the MMCC.
 A physician, podiatrist, nurse practitioner, nurse midwife or dentist may issue a medical marijuana recommendation to a citizen of Maryland.
 After you receive a medical recommendation, you are then able to purchase marijuana from one of the state-regulated dispensaries.